SaiShanmukkha/Real_Time-Kubernetes-cluster-Carbon-Monitor---KubeCarbonapp/README.md

 #### Post Customization

-build the docker image using `builder.ps1` powershell script and modify its variables before pushing it to dockerhub registry.
+build the docker image using `builder.ps1` PowerShell script and modify its variables before pushing it to the docker hub registry.

 ### Contact:

-For any setup, related queries email: siv30@txstate.edu
+For any setup or related queries, contact me at saishanmukkha@gmail.com